Field artillery in the American Civil War: Horse

-Horses were required to pull the enormous weight of the cannon and ammunition; on average, each horse pulled about 700 pounds (317.5 kg).
+Horses were used to pull the cannon and ammunition.
+On average, each horse pulled about 700 pounds (317.5 kg).
 Each gun in a battery used two six-horse teams (for normal field artillery; heavier guns required much larger teams): one team pulled a limber that attached to the trail of the gun to form a four-wheeled wagon of sorts; the other pulled a limber that attached to a caisson.
 The large number of horses posed a logistical challenge for the artillery, because they had to be fed, maintained, and replaced when worn out or injured.
 Artillery horses were generally selected second from the pool of high quality animals; cavalry mounts were the best horses.
 The life expectancy of an artillery horse was under eight months.
 They suffered from disease, exhaustion from long marches—typically 16 miles (25.8 km) in 10 hours—and battle injuries.

 Horses panicked easier than men when subjected to counter-battery fire, and their movements were made difficult because they were harnessed together into teams.
 Robert Stiles wrote about Union counter-battery fire striking a Confederate battery on Benner's Hill at the Battle of Gettysburg:

 The term "horse artillery" refers to the faster moving artillery batteries that typically supported cavalry regiments.
 The term "flying artillery" is sometimes used as well.
 In such batteries, the artillerymen were all mounted, in contrast to batteries in which the artillerymen walked alongside their guns (although regular artillerymen would sometimes jump onto the backs of their team when rapid battlefield movement was required, and they typically rode upon the limbers, caissons or supply wagons while on the march).
 A prominent organization of such artillery in the Union Army was the U.S. Horse Artillery Brigade.